chariotsofiron/chariotsofiron.github.io/src/blog/01-bootstrap-macos.md

-# Bootstrap macOS for development
+# Bootstrapping macOS for development

 ## Erase all content and settings